Skip to main content

 ~ The gravel/dirt trail is a 1.7-km (loop) with slight elevation changes.

 MEADOWS IN THE SKY PARKWAY (Mt.
-Revelstoke National Park) – is the summit of Mt.
+Revelstoke National Park) – is a route that climbs to the summit of Mt.
 Revelstoke.
-It is just a short walk from your vehicle, once you travel the paved 26-kilometre (16-mi), parkway which takes you up the mountain, offering views of Revelstoke, the Columbia River and the Monashee & Selkirk Mountains.
+It is just a short walk from your vehicle, once you travel the paved 26-kilometre (16-mi).
+Once at the top there are incredible views of Revelstoke, the Columbia River and the Monashee & Selkirk Mountains.

 ~ The summit of Mount Revelstoke is a 1-km walk by trail or paved road from the Balsam Lake parking area.
 Accessible parking is available at the summit for those with permits.
 Please ask at the Parkway Welcome Kiosk.